How To Use Soapnuts For Washing Laundry

 - Put 15-20 shells/50g of Soapnuts into 2 litres of water, and bring to the boil.

-- Boil for 10 minutes, then switch off heat, cover and let the liquid cool down.
+- Switch off heat, cover and let the liquid cool down.

 - Once the liquid is cooled, strain the liquid into a jar or bottle and put the soapnuts back in the pan.
 Your Homemade Soapnut Laundry Liquid should be stored in the fridge.